Ensembles

 Interested students should submit an inquiry form.

-Designed for both Suzuki and traditional violin students, this course will give an introduction into the early stages of sight reading and musicianship as well as a general overview of the basics of orchestra skills (learning proper violin posture when seated with a music stand and how to read and mark a music score).
+Designed for both Suzuki and traditional violin students, the Violin Ensemble (VE), is an entry-level ensemble for the Community School of Performing Arts pre-college orchestra program.
+Emphasis is placed on reinforcing reading skills, developing musicianship, and introducing orchestral performance techniques, such as learning proper violin posture when seated with a music stand and how to read and mark a music score.

 Duration